Master of Humanities

 - A graduate advisor is specific to the program and will work one-on-one with you to determine your individualized pathway to graduation.

-- The program prepares you for further graduate study or for teaching introductory art courses at the college level.
+- The program prepares you for further graduate study or for teaching introductory English college classes.

 - As a full-time student, you can complete your program in less than two years.

 Each instructor within the Master of Humanities program brings experience in their field of study.
 They bring this real-world knowledge to their teaching, to the building of our curriculum as subject matter experts and to their interactions with students on a daily basis.